intelsdi-x/snap/README.md

 snap is Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Maintainers
 Amongst the many awesome contributors, there are the maintainers.
-These maintainers may change over time, but they are:
+These maintainers may change over time, but they are all members of the **@intelsdi-x/snap-maintainers** team.
+This group will help you by:
-* Committed to reviewing pull requests, issues, and addressing comments/questions as quickly as possible
+* Committing to reviewing pull requests, issues, and addressing comments/questions as quickly as possible
-* A point of contact for questions
+* Acting as a point of contact for questions

+Just tag **@intelsdi-x/snap-maintainers** if you need to get some attention on an issue.
+If at any time, you don't get a quick enough response, reach out to any of the following team members directly:

 <table border="0" cellspacing="0" cellpadding="0">
   <tr>